zigius/docs/content/docs/reference/pkg/kubernetes/node/v1beta1/runtimeclass.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}Operator represents a key's relationship to the value.
+    <dd>Operator represents a key's relationship to the value.
 Valid operators are Exists and Equal.
 Defaults to Equal.
-Exists is equivalent to wildcard for value, so that a pod can tolerate all taints of a particular category.{{% /md %}}</dd>
+Exists is equivalent to wildcard for value, so that a pod can tolerate all taints of a particular category.</dd>

     <dt class="property-optional"
             title="Optional">